ScapeGraph MCP server

 Windows-Specific Connection

-When running on Windows systems, use the following command to connect to the MCP server:
+When running on Windows systems, you may need to use the following command to connect to the MCP server:

 C:\Windows\System32\cmd.exe /c npx -y @smithery/cli@latest run @ScrapeGraphAI/scrapegraph-mcp --config "{\"scrapegraphApiKey\":\"YOUR-SGAI-API-KEY\"}"